SukhdeepSingh1612/Cold-Email-Outreach-AI-Agent/README.md

 - Python 3.8+
 - Dependencies listed in `requirements.txt` (you must create one, see below)
-- `.env` file with SendGrid API key
+- `.env` file with SendGrid API key and OPENAI API key

 ## 🔐 Environment Variables